 - Meet: Kumagaya Gates at the front of school

-This event contains risks, including slipping on the wet ground while visiting the dairy and sheep and beef farms as well as being around a variety of animals and walking around a working farm.
+This event contains risks, including slipping on the wet ground while visiting the sheep and beef farms.
 This event is managed by school staff who will manage risk and hazards according to the school’s safety management plan.
-This includes wearing high vis vests at all times and wearing sturdy footwear such as gumboots while we are there.
-Students are not to be on their phones while we are on site, they need to be aware of the machinery, vehicles and animals within the farm and walk carefully in areas that are slippery and boggy.
-There will also be a lot of farm staff on site to help manage these risks and our group will receive a health and safety briefing at the start of each site visit, so the girls are aware of what to do in an emergency.
+This includes careful use of appropriate nonslip footwear, walking carefully in areas that are slippery and boggy.
 While risks can be maintained to acceptable levels they cannot be eliminated.
 Some risk is retained for its learning and experiential value.
-If you wish to come in to school to see our safety management systems or have any questions, feel free to contact Mel Young at [email protected] or 03 2116030.
+If you wish to come in to school to see our safety management systems or have any questions, feel free to contact Mel Young at [email protected] or 03 2116030

 Please pay and complete the permission form below by 6 March 2026.